-- 1. Selection Criteria for Compensation Lands.
-The compensation lands selected for acquisition in fee title or in easement shall: - a. be within the Colorado Desert Recovery Unit, with potential to contribute to desert tortoise habitat connectivity and build linkages between desert tortoise designated critical habitat, known populations of desert tortoise, and/or other preserve lands; - b. provide habitat for desert tortoise with capacity to regenerate naturally when disturbances are removed; - c. be as close to the source of the impact as possible. - d. be prioritized near larger blocks of lands that are either already protected or planned for protection, such as the Chuckwalla DWMA. as first priority then within the Colorado Desert Recovery Unit as the second or which could feasibly be protected long-term by a public resource agency or a nongovernmental organization dedicated to habitat preservation;
+1. Selection Criteria for Compensation Lands.
+The compensation lands selected for acquisition in fee title or in easement shall:

+- a. be within the Colorado Desert Recovery Unit, with potential to contribute to desert tortoise habitat connectivity and build linkages between desert tortoise designated critical habitat, known populations of desert tortoise, and/or other preserve lands; - b. provide habitat for desert tortoise with capacity to regenerate naturally when disturbances are removed; - c. be as close to the source of the impact as possible - d. be prioritized near larger blocks of lands that are either already protected or planned for protection, such as the Chuckwalla DWMA as first priority then within the Colorado Desert Recovery Unit as the second or which could feasibly be protected longterm by a public resource agency or a non-governmental organization dedicated to habitat preservation;

 In addition, Staff modified the amounts of mitigation security required to reflect the reduction in the Modified Project footprint.
 However, it appears that there are mistakes in the mathematical calculations.
-We understand that the Staff used a REAT spreadsheet to arrive at its calculations.
-Using the total amount of the security in the Final Decision, we calculate that the security should be based on a \$3,088 per acre amount.
+As described in page 4.2-73 of the SA: